-- Containment may involve physically isolating or logically separating affected systems from the network (ISM control 0136).
+Containment may involve physically isolating or logically separating affected systems from a network.
 Logical separation can be achieved by temporarily removing software functionality or applying access controls to systems to prevent further exposure.

-- For example, the containment process taken by the ITSM for a data spill involving an internal email may include:
+For example, the containment process taken for a data spill involving an internal email may include:

-- The sender and recipients of the email are identified, contacted and told not to forward or access the sensitive email.
+- Identifying the sender and recipients of the email, contacting them and directing them not to forward or access the email.

-- Determine if it is necessary to retain a copy of the email so that the classification of the material can be verified by the information owner for a damage assessment.
+- Determining if it is necessary to retain a copy of the email so that the sensitivity of the information can be verified by the information owner for a damage assessment.

-- Determine if it is necessary to delete the email from affected users’ inboxes as quickly as possible to prevent dissemination of the sensitive email.
+- Determining if it is necessary to delete the email from affected users’ inboxes as quickly as possible to prevent further dissemination of the email.

-- Proceed to the assessment phase to determine what further actions are required, including potential sanitisation of the email server and workstations.
+- Proceeding to the assessment phase to determine what further actions are required, including potential sanitisation of the email server and workstations.

 Step 3: Assess

-- After containment, to prevent further access and exposure of the data, a thorough assessment should be performed.
+After containment, to prevent further access and exposure of spilled data, a thorough assessment should be performed.
 This includes:

 - Identifying affected system users, systems and devices.
 While the identification process highlights the systems and users that are initially affected, a more thorough assessment should be performed after the containment process.
-This should include devices such as workstations, backup storage, printers, print servers, network shares, email inbox and servers, content filtering appliances, web mail and external systems.
-Agencies should involve their system and network administrators in this process.
+This should include devices such as workstations, backup storage, printers, print servers, network shares, email inbox and servers, content filtering appliances, webmail and external systems.
+Organisations should involve their system and network administrators in this process.

 - Contacting the information owner.
-The information owner must be contacted and notified of the data spill (ISM control 0133).
-The information owner will be able to provide guidance on whether the data is correctly classified and indicate the approach to minimise exposure.
-Codeword-related data spills must be reported to the compartment holder.
+The information owner should be contacted and notified of the data spill.
+The information owner should be able to provide guidance on any specific handling requirements for the data, if applicable, to minimise its exposure.

 - Contacting relevant authorities.
-Data spills must be reported to the DSD Cyber Security Operation Centre under the Cyber Security Incident Reporting scheme.
-(ISM controls 0132 and 0140).
+Data spills should be reported using the Cyber Security Incident Reporting scheme.

-- Perform a damage assessment.
-Agencies should perform a damage assessment to determine what harm was caused by the inadvertent disclosure of data.
-Agencies must assume that the spilled data was accessed by unauthorised individuals and determine actions to manage and mitigate the extent of the data spill (ISM Control 0129).
+- Performing a damage assessment.
+Organisations should perform a damage assessment to determine what harm was caused by the data spill.
+Organisations should assume that the spilled data is compromised and base remediation procedures or risk management on a worst-case scenario.

 Step 4: Remediate

-- For each of the systems identified during the assessment stage, a remediation strategy should be developed that takes into account:
+For each system identified during the assessment stage, a remediation strategy should be developed that covers: